mohamedmoheyeldin/Cypress-Template/README.md

 # Cypress-Template
-Cypress Project With Some Custom work As Template
+Cypress Project With Some Custom Work As Template